grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Forest/forest.md

 **htb.local\Administrator:500:aad3b435b51404eeaad3b435b51404ee:32693b11e6aa90eb43d32c72a07ceea6:::**

-First thought of some people would be to try and crack this, but how about using it as it?
-There are different ways, one being through Metasploit's psexec and through one of the Impacket's SMB scripts; I went for Metasploit.
+First thought of some people would be to try and crack this, but how about using it as is?
+There are different ways, one being through Metasploit's psexec and through one of the Impacket's SMB or Psexec scripts; I went for Metasploit.
 In escence, both will be doing a **Pass-the-Hash** attack.

 To do this, we only need the following portion of the Administrator dump used as password:
 **aad3b435b51404eeaad3b435b51404ee:32693b11e6aa90eb43d32c72a07ceea6**